DirtyHarryLYL/HAKE-AVA/README.md

 For the procedure of preparing HAKE-AVA-PaSta dataset, please refer to [DATASET.md](./DATASET.md).

 **[ST-Activity2Vec](https://github.com/DirtyHarryLYL/HAKE-AVA/tree/ST-Activity2Vec)**: A PaSta-based activity understanding model.
-Its overall pipeline is same with the image-based [HAKE-Activity2Vec](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/tree/Activity2Vec) except using different feature backbone (ResNet -> SlowFast).
+Its overall pipeline is the same as the image-based [HAKE-Activity2Vec](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/tree/Activity2Vec) except using a different feature backbone (ResNet -> SlowFast).
 We also provide the weights pretrained on Kinetics-600 and finetuned on HAKE-AVA.

 **[CLIP-Activity2Vec](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/tree/CLIP-Activity2Vec)**: We also release a CLIP-based human body part states recognizer in [CLIP-Activity2Vec](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/tree/CLIP-Activity2Vec)!

-Besides, in our another work, we also annotate all the interactive objects in AVA 2.2 videos:
+Besides, in our other work, we also annotate all the interactive objects in AVA 2.2 videos:

 ### HAKE-DIO (Object boxes in AVA)
-HAKE-DIO contains the bounding box (290 K) and object class (1,000+) annotations of all the interacive objects in AVA videos (v2.2), according to the labeled humans in AVA v2.2 performing Human-Object Interactions (HOI, 51 classes).
+HAKE-DIO contains the bounding box (290 K) and object class (1,000+) annotations of all the interacted objects in AVA videos (v2.2), according to the labeled humans in AVA v2.2 performing Human-Object Interactions (HOI, 51 classes).

 For more details, please refer to this [[branch]](https://github.com/DirtyHarryLYL/HAKE-AVA/tree/DIO) and [[Paper]](https://arxiv.org/abs/2211.07501).